At West Herts Cricket Club we will follow the ECB Code of conduct and Spirit of Cricket regulations governing players conduct on the field of play.

 All Members and Guests of West Herts Cricket Club will:

-*Members and guests include all members and officers of the Cricket Club and all the guests of those members and officers as well as all those who watch, attend, participate and officiate in games hosted by the Club in whatever capacity.
+*Members and Guests include all members and officers of West Herts Cricket Club and all guests of those members and officers, as well as all individuals who watch / attend / participate / officiate in matches hosted by the club in whatever capacity.

-The Club will use the information provided on this Membership Form (together with other information it obtains about the player) to administer his/her cricketing activity at the Club and in any activities in which he/she participates through the Club and to care for and supervise activities in which he/she is involved.
-The club will only disseminate this information to those directly involved in running junior cricket and will not retain it when any member leaves the Club.
-In some cases this may require the Club to disclose the information to County Boards, Leagues and to the England and Wales Cricket Board.
-In the event of a medical issue or child protection issue arising, the Club may disclose certain information to doctors or other medical specialists and/or to police, children’s social care, the Courts and/or probation officers and, potentially to legal and other advisers involved in an investigation.
+The Club will use information provided during the registration process on the Club website ( together with any other information supplied on request from parents or obtained by the Club as a result of any incident occurring on its premises) to administer his/her cricketing activity at the Club and in any activities in which he/she participates through the Club.
+The Club will only disseminate this information on a need to know basis to those directly involved in junior cricket at the Club and will be in full compliance with GDPR.
+In some cases this may require the Club to disclose this information to County Boards, Leagues and to the England and Wales Cricket Board.
+In the event of a medical issue or child protection issue information may be passed on to doctors or other medical specialists and or police, children’s social care the Courts and or probation officers and potentially to legal and other advisers involved in any investigation which results from a Child Welfare issue.

 At West Herts CC we are committed to ensuring that your privacy is protected.
 The policy below explains how we use the information we collect about you and the procedures that we have in place to protect your privacy.
 By registering or submitting your information to us, you agree to the use of that information as set out below.
 If we change our policy we will post the changes on this page - therefore we recommend that you check this page whenever you revisit the site.